WEREMSOFT/raylib-wiki-fork/Compile-for-Windows.md

-To build your raylib game for Windows, raylib installer comes with all the required tool; it includes a ready to use code editor: Notepad++ with some useful scripts ready and it also includes a compiler with basic C libraries: MinGW.
+To build your raylib game for Windows, raylib installer comes with all the required tool; it includes a ready to use code editor: Notepad++ with some useful scripts ready and it also includes MinGW compiler with basic C libraries.

 If you want to use another code editor like Visual Studio or another compiler package you can also use them but this instructions below are focused on raylib standard development tools: Notepad++ and MinGW.